luiinge/docsite-maven-plugin/src/test/resources/README.md

 - **Extensions** (classes annotated with `@Extension` and implementing the extension point class)
 - **Extension loaders** that are responsible of discovering extensions for an specific extension point

+> This is a quote block
+> that should be rendered in a different style

 What is the extra value then?

 - Annotation processing of `@Extension` and `@ExtensionPoint` so the classes are